-- The beginning balance includes Securitized residential mortgage loans and Residential mortgage loans held for sale.

-Derivative assets and derivative liabilities are included in the "Other assets" and "Other liabilities" line items, respectively, on the consolidated balance sheets.
-Included in the interest income and interest expense line items for assets and liabilities, respectively.
-(2) (3) - Includes transfers of residential mortgage loans to real estate owned as well as activity related to advances.
+- Includes Securitized residential mortgage loans, Securitized residential mortgage loans held for sale, and Residential mortgage loans held for sale.
+Derivative assets and derivative liabilities are included in the "Other assets" and "Other liabilities" lines, respectively, on the consolidated balance sheets.
+Included in the "Interest Income" and "Interest Expense" line items on the consolidated statement of operations for assets and liabilities, respectively. - Includes transfers of residential mortgage loans to real estate owned as well as activity related to advances.